uofajillian/edx-documentation/en_us/xblock/source/anatomy/python.rst

 * The updated ``upvotes`` and ``downvotes`` fields are returned.

-For more informaiton, see :ref:`View Methods`.
+For more informaiton, see :ref:`Handler Methods`.

 **********************************
 Thumb XBlock Workbench Scenarios